5 Tips to Prepare Your Waiting Room for the New Normal

 Use floor stickers to encourage your patients to allow proper social distancing from front of house staff and other patients waiting inside.
 To help with this, IDS has created a variety of floor stickers based on our most popular themes, available for you to order a cost.

-Go to IDSkids.com or call 1-888-884-4102 to request social distancing floor stickers for your office.
+Go to idskids.com or call 1-888-884-4102 to request social distancing floor stickers for your office.

 5. Eliminate Unnecessary Contact Points